tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

   - starts the replication loop.

   The prepare is considered committed when the primary receives a quorum of `prepare_ok`from a set of replicas.
-Ths quorum doesn't need to include the primary.
+This quorum doesn't need to include the primary.
 It can the case that the primary concurrently executes a prepare while still writing corresponding message to the (WAL).

 - A similar pipelining structure works in LSM compaction.
 Compaction is a batched two-way merge